laranzu/MCastBots/README.md

 Canberra, Australia \
 hugo.fisher@gmail.com

+Inspired by the Paranoia tabletop roleplaying game.
+(Which is also my excuse for rushed coding and complete lack of security.)
+The clients are R&D robots, using recombinant genetic engineering to create new DNA therapies, pollution eating algae, and fast food flavours.
+The bots are supervised by humans who keep an eye on progress and upload data from the bots to the server.
+(Better than being the one who has to _test_ the new products.)

 #### Running program

 Written as a Python package, so run with `python -m DNABot` from parent